RickStrahl/MarkdownMonster/README.md

 #### Non Markdown Features
 * HTML file editing with live preview
+* Many other file formats can also be edited:
-* Also edit: JSON, XML, CSS, JavaScript, FoxPro, CSharp and more
+JSON, XML, CSS, JavaScript, Typescript, FoxPro, CSharp and more

 ### Get it from:
 * **[Markdown Monster Site (under construction)](http://markdownmonster.west-wind.com)**